ros-industrial/industrial_training/gh_pages/_source/session8/Motion-Planning-with-Tesseract.rst

 You should see an Rviz window appear with a robot on a table.
 Click `Get Detailed Scan` to see a model of our work surface appear on the table.
 Use the `Polygon Selection Tool` at the top to select a region on the work surface.

 Find the `snp_tpp_app` window that should also have appeared when you launched the application.
 We can use this to select different tool path planners and modifiers.
 Add ``ROISelectionMeshModifier`` and ``PlaneSlicerRasterPlanner``.
 You should see more options appear on the screen after.
 Feel free to play around with these and see how they affect your tool path plan.
-For the `Tool Path Modifier` we recommend adding ``SnakeOrganizationModifier``.
+For the `Tool Path Modifier` we recommend adding ``SnakeOrganizationModifier`` and ``MovingAverageOrientationSmoothingModifier``.

 After making changes on the `snp_tpp_app` return to Rviz and click `Generate Tool Path Plan`.
 You should now see waypoints appear in your selected region.
 When you are satisfied with the waypoints, click `Generate Motion Plan` (this may take a few minutes).
 Before beginning the exercise, you'll notice that the motion plans will all fail.

 There should also be a `joint_state_publisher_gui` on your screen.
 Feel free to play around with it as well to create different start states.
 Note that the motion plan will fail if your start state is in collision.

+When a motion plan succeeds you will see a message saying ``perform motion planning completed!``.
+To see the motion plan play, navigate to the ``TesseractWorkbench`` panel at the bottom right of the Rviz screen and go to the ``Trajectory`` tab.
+Expand ``general`` and click on ``Trajectory Set``.
+A play button should appear at the bottom of the panel.
+You can click it to play through your motion plan.
+You can also expand the trajectory to see the various states the robot moves to during its motion.

 ..
 Note:: If the application fails to create a motion plan, try playing around with the settings in `snp_tpp_app`.
 You may need to change the line and point spacing.

 Implement the Descartes Planner Profile
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^